TMalesa/TestingJavascript/README.md

 ### 1.Fundamentals of Testing in JavaScript

-* **automated** -is a code that throws an error when the actual result of something does not match the expected output
+* **automated tset** -is a code that throws an error when the actual result of something does not match the expected output

 Example: